hyde0395/hyde0395/README.md

 I am a university student who majored in computer science living in Korea.

-I love the react language very much, and I have recently become interested in server-side rendering methods, so I am studying next js.
+I love the react language very much, and I have recently become interested in server-side rendering methods, so I am studying next js.<br/>
+I want to be a full stack developer in the future.
+My role model is Jongmin Kim, who is called 'interactive developer'.<br/>
+I would appreciate it if you could let me know a lot.
+Thank you.

 ### 👩‍💻 My Github Stats 👩‍💻